There are five main factors that impact the cost of getting a divorce for couples.

 What level of confrontation are you willing to withstand?

-Or are you prepared to engage in a confrontational, all-out war if necessary to fight for what you believe you are entitled to (and for a judge to decide)?How quickly do you want the divorce process to be completed?
+Or are you prepared to engage in a confrontational, all-out war if necessary to fight for what you believe you are entitled to (and for a family law judge to decide)?

 Is it more important for you to get through the process as quickly as possible or are you willing to add a bit of extra time to the process if it means a more thorough or higher quality agreement in your case?

 What level and type of professional assistance you desire?